srijitac1/PharmaShe/README.md

 ## Agentic AI System

-The platform is powered by an Agentic AI system designed to drastically reduce research time and improve decision-making efficiency for product planning and innovation teams.
+The platform is powered by an Agentic AI system designed to drastically reduce research time and improve decision-making efficiency for product planning and innovation teams by integrating RRF Formula and Google DeepSomatic for minimizing AI Hallucination.

+## Key Features

 ### Core Components